lloesche/valheim-server-docker/README.md

 A fresh start will take several minutes depending on your Internet connection speed as the container will download the Valheim dedicated server from Steam (~1 GB).

 Do not forget to modify `WORLD_NAME` to reflect the name of your world!
-For existing worlds_local that is the filename in the `worlds/` folder without the `.db/.fwl` extension.
+For existing worlds that is the filename in the `worlds_local/` folder without the `.db/.fwl` extension.

 If you want to play with friends over the Internet and are behind NAT make sure that UDP ports 2456-2457 are forwarded to the container host.
 Also ensure they are publicly accessible in any firewall.